Frequently Asked Questions

 - How many sessions per calendar year does my plan cover?

 - What is the amount I would be reimbursed for an out-of-network therapy session?

 - Do I need pre-authorization before I start therapy?

 Insurance companies require a diagnosis in order to process your request for reimbursement.
-They do not cover all of the concerns that may bring a person to therapy or all of the services psychologists typically provide.
-For example, phone consults and teacher/school consults are a common part of child psychology services and are not typically covered.
+They do not cover all of the concerns that may bring a child to therapy, or all of the services psychologists typically provide.